Jacques Mallet du Pan: French Revolution

 Seen as a safe ally and held in high-esteem by Louis XVI for his counter revolutionary work he was sent on a mission to Frankfurt from 1791–1792 to secure the sympathy and intervention of the German princes.
 From Germany, he traveled to Switzerland and from Switzerland to Brussels in the Royalist interest.
 In 1792, he was charged by King Louis XVI to draw up a manifesto in the name of emigrants and coalition powers.
 The manifesto, believed to have been written by Jérôme-Joseph Geoffroy de Limon and published by Panckoucke, Mallet's old collaborator, was known as the Brunswick Manifesto and declared that if the French royal family was harmed, French civilians would be harmed by the coalition powers.
 He published a number of anti-revolutionary pamphlets, and a violent attack on Bonaparte and the Directory resulted in his being exiled in 1797 to Berne.

 Exile

 Mallet fled France on 10 August 1792, initially to Geneva until the advance of the French army forced him to move on.
 Briefly staying in Brussels before again fleeing the French army he came to Bern, where he would write Considérations sur la nature de la Révolution de France et sur les causes qui en prolongent la durée in 1793.
 A man of order and property, as hostile to the bourgeoise men of money as he was to Girondins, in this work he analysed the revolution as a revolt of the poor.
 He denounced the weakness of the Church, the Nobility, and the men of property in the third estate before finally denouncing the non-propertied and the "barbarians".
-He believed the French had given into the force of things, but in doing so had debased the culture of the whole of Europe.
-It is in this widely circulated essay that he coined the adage "like Saturn, the Revolution devours its children," which originally appeared as "A l'exemple de Saturne, la révolution dévore ses enfants".
+He believed the French had given in to the force of things, but in doing so had debased the culture of the whole of Europe.
+It is in this widely circulated essay that he coined the adage "like Saturn, the Revolution devours its children", which originally appeared as "A l'exemple de Saturne, la révolution dévore ses enfants".
 Translated into English at the time, the essay was read by and influenced William Pitt's views.

 In 1798, he came to London, where he founded the Mercure britannique.
 He died of consumption at Richmond, Surrey, on 10 May 1800, leaving his widow, Françoise Valier, and three children, who received a pension from the British government.

 Posterity

 His son Jean Louis Mallet (John Lewis Mallet) (1775–1861) had a career in the British civil service, becoming secretary of the Board of Audit (the Audit Office).
 Mallet's grandson, Sir Louis Mallet (1823–1890), also entered the civil service in the Board of Trade and rose to be an economist and a member of the Council of India.
+His great-grandson was Victor Mallet, a diplomat and author.